MartisCommunity/docs/faq.md

 ## What is Marscoin?

-Marscoin is inspired by Musk’s Mars immigration plan and Musk’s 2021 tweets on X (Here).
+Marscoin is inspired by Musk’s Mars immigration plan and Musk’s 2021 tweets on X [Here](https://x.com/elonmusk/status/1361709250561642498).
 The goal is to use innovative, cutting-edge algorithms to enable true decentralized finance in a future on Mars.

 ## What is the ticker?